What’s the first thing you think of when you think of STIs?

 Why take responsibility for a health crisis when you can be shamed for catching or transmitting it instead?

-While it is a relief to report that HIV cases in India have seen a decline of roughly 40-50% since 2021, it’s important to ask why these medications have still not been talked about.
-What is the quality of life we offer people who have already been exposed to HIV?
-What are the changes we have made to our healthcare policies and the attitudes of our practitioners to ensure timely and accurate HIV reporting and testing?
+While it is a relief to report that HIV cases in India have seen a decline of roughly 40-50% since 2021, it’s crucial to ask why these HIV medications have not been more widely discussed or implemented.
+The decline in HIV cases highlights progress, but it also underscores a pressing issue: the quality of life for those who have already been exposed to HIV.
+Are there changes in healthcare policies and attitudes among practitioners to ensure timely and accurate HIV reporting and testing?
+Addressing these questions is essential because eradicating a disease requires not only effective treatments but also dismantling the biases and stigmas that hinder access to care and contribute to the disease’s spread.

 Leave a comment